 Create a bingo game.
 Send it to guests before the party so they can print it out, and play together during the party.

 Set up a dance party playlist and play freeze dance.
 You could also hire a DJ or live music for entertainment.

 Throw a movie party.
-Choose a movie, and use the Netflix party feature to enjoy it together.
+Choose a movie, and use the watch party feature to enjoy it together.